Event

 Jeff Hodge Joins Jim Moran Institute Capital Market Readiness Program as Boyden Faculty

-Jeff will join the program across three U.S. locations: Los Angeles, Atlanta, and Washington, D.C.
+Jeff will join the program across two U.S. locations: Washington, D.C., Irvine,, CA, and Atlanta, GA

 Boyden is pleased to share that Jeff Hodge, Board Chair, U.S. and Managing Partner will be joining the Jim Moran Institute for Global Entrepreneurship as faculty for its invitation-only Capital Market Readiness Certificate Program - a two-day deep dive designed for middle-market company owners and CEOs preparing for growth, exit, or M&A.